Curtiss Model N

-The Curtiss Model N was a military trainer used primarily by the United States Navy during World War I.
+The Curtiss Model N is a military trainer used primarily by the United States Navy during World War I.

 Design and development

 The Model N was a two-seat biplane similar to the Model J, differing in the airfoil and placement of the ailerons, which were mounted between the wings.
 It was powered by a 90-100 hp Curtiss OX inline engine.
 Due to legal issues with the Wright brothers over the use of ailerons, the sole Model N was modified by locking the ailerons and increasing dihedral to seven degrees in an effort to prove that aircraft could be flown without ailerons or wing warping.

 The most prolific variant, the N-9, was a floatplane equipped with a single central pontoon mounted under the fuselage.
 A small float was fitted under each wingtip.
 With the additional weight of the pontoon, a number of structural and aerodynamic changes were required, the design of which made use of wind tunnel data developed at the Massachusetts Institute of Technology, meaning the N-9 was the first American naval aircraft to incorporate wind tunnel data directly into its design.
 The wingspan was stretched an additional ten feet (three meters), the fuselage was lengthened, the tail surfaces were enlarged, and stabilizing fins were added on top of the upper wing.
 The N-9 was initially powered by a 100 hp (75 kW) Curtiss OXX-6 engine.

 Curtiss was awarded an initial contract for 30 aircraft in August 1916, and an additional 14 were ordered by the United States Army, which maintained a small seaplane operation.
 It quickly became apparent that the aircraft was underpowered, so Curtiss replaced the engine with a 150 hp (112 kW) Hispano-Suiza, manufactured in the United States under license by Wright-Martin's Simplex division (later Wright Aeronautical).
 The aircraft was redesignated N-9H.

 A total of 560 N-9s were built during World War I, most of which were "H" models.
 Only 100 were actually built by Curtiss.
 Most were built under license by the Burgess Company of Marblehead, Massachusetts.
 Fifty others were assembled after the war, from spare components and engines by the U.S. Navy at Naval Air Station Pensacola in Florida.